 In time, your vegan philosophy will enliven your whole life.
 And you will inspire others to join you.

 Work is often the most structured environment in our life.
-It is also usually the one place we don’t have as much time to eat as we would do when we are bored at home.
-Ensuring you eat healthily at work will normally involve you plan ahead anyway, so why not be vegan at work?
+It is also usually the one place we don’t have as much time to eat as we do when we are at home.
+Ensuring you eat healthily at work will usually require that you plan ahead anyway, so why not be vegan at work?
 Here is the plan:

 Make your whole evening vegan from 6pm till bedtime.
 Replace evening snacks with vegan alternatives and enjoy a mug of warm rice milk flavoured with cinnamon.
 Filling your evening with cruelty-free foods will create a tranquil and focused state of mind that sets you up for a restful night’s sleep and a productive day at work.

 Home Comfort Food

 OK, there is something holding you back from being totally vegan, right?
 Identify the culprit.
 What about it has you ensnared?
 Are you battling to give up dairy?
 Is it a specific meal or eating habit?
 Is relaxing on the couch with comfort food, your favourite way you unwind from a stressful day?